rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Date of publication: <CITE>[1650]</CITE>
 >Note on publication statement: <CITE>Date of publication: derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt</CITE>

 <a name="4.205.4.3">4.205.4.3</a> **Very long dates**.
-If the date on the preferred source of information is very long, generally transcribe it as ist appears.
+If the date on the preferred source of information is very long, generally transcribe it as it appears.

 **Alternative rule**.
 Substitute for it a formalized statement in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and the original form of the date (see [4.206.8.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.2)).